hpwn/Locksmith-Simulator/DESIGN.md

 ## Genre/Story/Mechanics Summary

-*List what the game is from a gameplay and/or story perspective.*
+**Description of the game from a gameplay and/or story perspective.**

 The game uses realistic situations to simulate a novice locksmith becoming a professional and starting his own business.

 ## Features

-*List the cool features or unique elements that you want to include in your game.*
+**Cool features or unique elements included in the game.**

 - Game modes (Employee and Business Owner).
 - Lockpicking in a way more involved and realistic than any game has done so far.

 ## Interface

-*List the player input method, the controls, and how the player interacts with your game.*
+**Player input method, controls, and interaction with the game.**

 - WASD movement, Interact with certain objects.
 - Rotate “in the moment” floating objects like Middle Earth: Shadow of Mordor.

 ## Art Style

-*Include references to lots of images and games that have a similar aesthetic to what you're trying to achieve.*
+**References to images and games with a similar aesthetic to the target style.**

 - Realistic scene and objects.
 - Phasmophobia House/Truck Scene.